-In addition, shareholders entering into equity derivatives transactions on a French issuer's shares are required to file with the AMF a disclosure threshold notification by the fourth trading day after reaching, exceeding or falling below 5 per cent, 10 per cent, 15 per cent, 20 per cent, 25 per cent, 30 per cent, one-third, 50 per cent, two-thirds, 90 per cent and 95 per cent of the share capital of an issuer for which France is the home member state (under French law, this requirement is triggered at such percentage levels of both voting rights and of nonvoting capital).
+In addition, shareholders entering into equity derivatives transactions on a French issuer's shares are required to file with the AMF a disclosure threshold notification by the fourth trading day after reaching, exceeding or falling below (1) 5 per cent, 10 per cent, 15 per cent, 20 per cent, 25 per cent, 30 per cent, one-third, 50 per cent, two-thirds, 90 per cent and 95 per cent of the share capital of an issuer whose shares are listed on Euronext Paris and (2) 50 per cent and 95 per cent of the share capital of an issuer whose shares are listed on Euronext Growth (in either case, under French law, this requirement is triggered at such percentage levels of either voting rights or of non-voting capital).
 Disclosure is needed where these thresholds are met from holding either shares with voting rights or financial instruments referencing shares with voting rights (entitlements to acquire and financial instruments with similar economic effect) or a combination of both.
 The notification by the shareholders shall include, inter alia, the total number of shares or voting rights they hold, the number of securities they hold that give deferred access to future shares and the voting rights attached thereto, and the shares already issued that they may acquire by virtue of the derivative instrument.
 When the underlying securities are effectively acquired, another notification will also need to be filed with the issuer and the AMF.

-In April 2020, the AMF published a report on shareholder activism suggesting the addition of an additional disclosure threshold at 3 per cent of the share capital of an issuer for which France is the home member state to conform with the practice in other major jurisdictions (but no amendment to the current rules has yet been adopted).
 At the 10 per cent, 15 per cent, 20 per cent and 25 per cent levels, the shareholder's notification must include a statement of intent whereby the shareholder sets forth its intent with respect to the issuer during the coming six-month period.
 Any change in plans during such six-month period requires an amended filing (this disclosure must be made by the fifth trading day).
 Securities representing 5 per cent or less of an issuer's voting rights held within the trading book of a credit institution are exempt from these filing requirements, provided that the institution ensures that the voting rights in respect of those shares are not exercised or otherwise used to intervene in the management of the issuer (this is commonly referred to as the 'trading exemption').

-Issuers can also set separate disclosure thresholds in their articles of association, requiring shareholders to notify them when they cross individual thresholds (which can be as low as 0.5 per cent).
+Issuers can also set separate disclosure thresholds in their articles of association, requiring shareholders to notify them when they cross individual thresholds upwards or downwards (which can be as low as 0.5 per cent).